 - Creative Commons – A CC license has been authorized by the creator, or copyright holder, to allow people the right to share or use the work they’ve created.
 Here’s a link to Creative Commons search.

 - Public Domain – in Canada, a copyright lasts the lifetime of its creator plus 50 years.
-After 50 years the images, or other work, enter the public domain, meaning they are free to use.
+After usually 50 years the images, or other work, enter the public domain, meaning they are free to use.
 Be aware of the exceptions.

 - Stock Photos – there are many sites that offer stock photos at low costs, and there are some free sites as well.
 I have posted a list of free stock photo sites on the side column of this blog.
 Before picking that photo check out these Photography.

 - Use Your Own Photos – nothing expresses your personality and passion for your topic better than your own pictures.
 Just be sure to crop them properly and make sure you have permission to use anyone who happens to be in your photo.

 Just using the right image will get more people to your blog, but how can these images actually improve your Search Engine Optimization (SEO)?

 It’s simple if you take the time to prepare your photo for use in your blog.
 First of all, choose the right file name.
 Instead of uploading your jpg entitled IMG1234.jpg, change the name to describe the photo, i.e. holding-a-sparkler.jpg.
 Adding a caption to your photo will also help when someone is image searching.

 Secondly make sure your image isn’t too large, loading times are paramount when it comes to searching for images.
 Yoast.com offers great tips on how to scale your image for SEO.